derigible/fanalyzer/README.md

 ###### Map to a Different Category on this Upload
 For this upload only map each transaction to a category that already has been saved in the database.
 Future uploads will not recognize this mapping and you will be prompted again for what to do with this category and all transactions associated with it.

+When selecting you can search for the category if it exists by entering the name, though no cursor appears.

 ###### Rename Category
 Map category name to a different name.
 All future uploads will also map to this new category name.